wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 ### Independence of Orientation (Of The Individual In The Environment)

 Wikipedia, while it has its issues, has been [lauded as an overall success][econ-wiki] in the face of recommendation algorithms[^soc-dil].
-The reason for this is deceptively simple: Pages do not change from user to user and the location of a page does not typically change[^]. **Mutually agreed upon coordinate systems** in information space and **fixed coordinates** for the information is fundamental for the ability to orient onesself and to find anything.
+The reason for this is deceptively simple: Pages do not change from user to user and the location of a page does not typically change. **Mutually agreed upon coordinate systems** in information space and **fixed coordinates** for the information is fundamental for the ability to orient onesself and to find anything.
 (The [Dewey Decimal System][dewey-decimal] is another successful example of an informational coordinate system that uses fixed coordinates) Only once these principles are applied can one roam freely...

 ### Right To Roam[^roam] (Of The Individual Through The Environment)

 Recommendation algorithms and internet search today is [like a librarian][utb-internet-search] at the entrance of a vast digital library.
 It helpfully asks, "What can I find for you?" and dutifully retrieves _personalized_ results.
-But in this system, we are never allowed in the library: We don't have a reliable means of verifying what is or is not in our digital library.
+But in this system, we are never allowed inside: We don't have a reliable means of verifying what is or is not in our digital library.
 What's worse, is that the removal of right to roam information space could mean the death of creativity, because a fundamental ingredient to creativity is serendipity: The **accidental** discovery of something or some connection.
 But **accidental discoveries cannot happen if you can only ever find precisely what you were looking for.**

 When we made the transition from analog to digital we lost the freedom to roam the stacks and, in so doing, lost some of the wonder of the library[^wonder-except].

 ## ...In The Face of AI

 We are about to make another innovative leap [from internet search to AI chatbots][econ-ai-search], thereby reifying our [little digital librarians][utb-internet-search].
 It is this project's hope that these newer means of search act as additions, [rather than substitutions][sydney-bing], to coherent and navigable information spaces.
-May we hope beyond hope that this dramatic disruption in technology can provide an opportunity to rediscover some of the fundamentals that we've been losing.
+May we hope beyond hope that this dramatic disruption in technology can provide an opportunity to rediscover some of the fundamentals that have been eroding away beneath our feet.

 ## Child-Like, But Wise